- 2018 Student Oral Presentations

 Day of Presentations

 Presentations begin at 9:00 AM.
-Sessions will be held in room 1713 of the Lifetime Learning Centre (Coffee & Tea provided).
+Sessions will be held in room 1810 of the Pathobiology / AHL Building (Coffee & Tea provided).

 The entire OVC Community is welcome and encouraged to attend.
 A complete schedule of presenters will be available to download closer to the date.